gregory-halverson-jpl/ECOSTRESS-Collection-3.github/profile/README.md

-# ECOsystem Spaceborne Thermal Radiometer Experiment on Space Station (ECOSTRESS) Collection 3 Data Product Algorithms
+# ECOSTRESS Collection 3 Data Product Algorithms

 This organization contains the algorithms for the ECOsystem Spaceborne Thermal Radiometer Experiment on Space Station (ECOSTRESS) mission collection 3 data products.